artyompal/C-compiler/README.md

 Russian version below - Русская версия ниже.
 <hr>
 <p>
-This is a C compiler with code-generation for x86/SSE2 with optimizations.
+This is a C compiler with code-generation for x86/SSE2 with optimization.
 It misses some C language features, like enums and preprocessor.
 <p>
-I'm terribly sorry, however all the history and all the documentation and comments are in Russsian language.
-You might find Google translate useful OR try to take advantage of an automatic translation in Chrome browser!
+I'm terribly sorry, however all the history, all the documentation and the comments are in Russsian language.
+You might find Google Translate useful OR try to take advantage of an automatic translation in the Chrome browser!
 <p>
 It uses Flex as a lexical analyzer generator + Bison as a parser generator.
 <p>
-I've written a test in C language (https://github.com/artyompal/C-compiler/blob/master/cc4x86/tests/visual/rasterizer/rasterizer.c) which was a software 3D rasterizer and on this test my compiler reached the same performance as Microsoft Visual С++.
-Then I made test more challenging.
+I've written a test in C language (https://github.com/artyompal/C-compiler/blob/master/cc4x86/tests/visual/rasterizer/rasterizer.c) which was a software 3D rasterizer, and on this test my compiler reached the same performance as Microsoft Visual С++.
+Then I made that test more challenging.
 <p>
 You could try to run the test from here: https://github.com/artyompal/C-compiler/tree/master/cc4x86/tests/visual/rasterizer.
 There are executables provided for both MSVC and CC.
-Windows is required, obviously.
+Windows is required.
 Alternatively, you could recompile both tests.
 <p>
 What optimizer can do:
 <ul>